|

 context or "Lebenswelt"- experience as a "prise de conscience" of an

 ordered material and informational whole.
-It is the First
+This is the First

 Person perspective, a reality-for-me, a conscience wholly intimate but